To Valerie Solanas and Marilyn Monroe in Recognition of Their Desperation

 “Have you forgotten that attention is not a matter of seduction?” - Pauline Oliveros

-In 1970 the American composer Pauline Oliveros wrote To Valerie Solanas and Marilyn Monroe in Recognition of Their Desperation, a piece scored for any instrumentation, from small ensemble to full orchestra.
-She wrote it following the rise of the women’s movement throughout the 1960’s and, in particular, after having read the radical feminist text “Scum Manifesto” by Valerie Solanas (who is also known for shooting Andy Warhol).
+To Valerie Solanas and Marilyn Monroe in Recognition of Their Desperation (1970) is scored for any instrumentation, from small ensemble to full orchestra.
+Oliveros has said that she wrote it following the rise of the women’s movement throughout the 1960’s and, in particular, after having read the radical feminist text “Scum Manifesto” by Valerie Solanas (who is also known for shooting Andy Warhol).
 The turmoil of 1968, the murders of Martin Luther King Jr. and Robert Kennedy, and the atrocities of the Vietnam war, all contributed to an immense societal unease that greatly affected her.
 “I felt the temper of the times.
 I felt the tremendous fear” (Oliveros, Roth 1977).